Child Custody Lawyer in Huntsville

-Huntsville Child Custody Attorney Leigh Daniel
+Huntsville Child Custody Lawyer: Leigh Daniel

 When parents divorce, one of the biggest questions they must address is how to maintain each person’s ongoing relationship with the children.
 Where will the children live?
 How often will each parent see them?
 How involved will each parent be in both the day-to-day tasks of raising the child and in making major decisions, such as choosing schools, daycare, and doctors for the child?